 The TAE is also known as the Commonwealth Trans-Antarctic Expedition.
-This expedition aimed to complete the first overland crossing of the Antarctic Continent.
-This involved a freezing 3473 km journey from the Weddell Sea, via the South Pole, to McMurdo Sound.
+This expedition aimed to finish the first overland crossing of the Antarctic Continent.
+This crossing was a freezing 3473 km journey from the Weddell Sea, via the South Pole, to McMurdo Sound.

-It was timed to take place at the same time as the International Geophysical Year (IGY), which was a science programme where scientists from many countries worked together to complete scientific work between 1957 and 1958.
+It was timed to take place at the same time as the International Geophysical Year (IGY), which was a science programme where scientists from many countries worked together on science projects between 1957 and 1958.

-- Crossing Party, led by British explorer, Dr Vivian Fuchs
+- The Crossing Party, led by British explorer, Dr Vivian Fuchs

-- Ross Sea Party, led by New Zealand explorer, Edmund Hillary.
+- The Ross Sea Party, led by New Zealand explorer, Edmund Hillary.